naveen6252/NLP_ChatBot/engine/data/nlu/main/nlu_data.md

 - equalingto
 - equal-to
 - equals to
-- equal to
-- for
-- in
-- on

 ## synonym:greater_than
+- after
+- from
+- between
+- greater than
 - greater
 - greaterthan
 - greater-than